-ForBio (Research School in Biosystematics) and Tromsø University Museum (UiT - Arctic University of Norway) jointly offer an International course in DNA Metabarcoding.
-The course will link its teaching program to the current research projects run by invited lecturers to strengthen the connection between education and cutting age research methodologies.
+ForBio (Research School in Biosystematics) and the Arctic University Museum of Norway jointly offer an International course in DNA Metabarcoding.
+The course will link its teaching program to the current research projects run by invited lecturers to strengthen the connection between education and cutting edge research methodologies.

 DNA metabarcoding is a rapid method of biodiversity assessment utilizing environmental DNA (DNA obtained from sediments, soils, water etc) which combines two technologies: DNA based species identification and high-throughput DNA sequencing.
-While working on bioinformatic analyses using Obitools and R/R-studio, we also discuss field sampling and wet lab design, as well as more subject-specific questions of various applications of DNA metabarcoding.
-These will include sedimentary DNA, diet analyses, paleoDNA studies, metagenomics of microbial communities, among others.
+While working on bioinformatic analyses using Obitools and R and R-studio, we also discuss field sampling and wet lab design, as well as more subject-specific questions of various applications of DNA metabarcoding.
+These will include sedimentary DNA, diet analyses, paleoDNA studies among others.

 Eric Coissac, LECA, Grenoble email@example.com

 Anthony Chariton, Dept. Biological Sc., Macquarie University, Sydney firstname.lastname@example.org